 ‘Operative vaginal delivery’ or the ‘instrumental vaginal delivery’ is another risk factor for pelvic floor disorder.
 Forceps and vacuums are often used when there is a prolonged second stage of labor.
 Hence, it is an indication of difficult labor.
 The odds of surgical intervention for stress urinary incontinence is 20-times higher for those who have experienced forceps-assisted delivery compared with women who gave birth via cesarean.
 Curbing the overuse of these practices will result in better pelvic-floor functioning in women.

 According to a research published in a thesis from Sahlgrenska Academy, University of Gothenburg, Sweden, women are more likely to experience urinary incontinence, prolapse, and fecal incontinence 20 years after one vaginal delivery rather than one cesarean section.
-As part of the study, researchers sent
+As part of the study, researchers sent a questionnaire to different women.

 It is found that vaginal delivery was associated with a 67% increased odds of urine incontinence (UI).
 The prevalence of fecal incontinence was higher after vaginal delivery when compared to a c-section.
 Also, it is seen that perineal tear of the 2nd degree almost doubled the risk of fecal incontinence.
 The research also added that the single most important risk factor for symptomatic prolapse was delivery via the vaginal route.